nicklascschmidt/article-mapper/README.md

 ## Status
 *MVP complete, continuous development*.
 The app is live ([here](https://article-mapper.herokuapp.com/map)) and functional, but there is a TODO list of features (see below) and more logic needed to accommodate for variation in article structure.

+## How To Use
+When you have an article with locations that you'd like to see mapped out, navigate to the [Article Mapper live site](https://article-mapper.herokuapp.com/).
+The UI flow is simple and explained on site, but for clarity...
+* Search Page-- user fills in the form with simple information from the article to help the app extract the location data from the article.
+* Confirm Page-- user confirms that the extracted locations are the correct locations.
+Sometimes excess non-location oriented text is found (i.e. "Explore Yosemite"), in which case that excess text ("Explore") should be removed from the search.
+* Map Page-- user interacts with map and clicks into location markers, and can edit, add, or remove locations as needed.
+User can also start a new search with a click of a button.

 ## Technologies
 * React ([React Router](https://reactrouter.com/web/guides/quick-start), [Styled-Components](https://styled-components.com/docs))
 * Redux ([Reselect](https://github.com/reduxjs/reselect), [Redux-Thunk Middleware](https://github.com/reduxjs/redux-thunk))